 I will survive

 Ben started LoudCloud, which was doing well before the dot-com bust.
 Its primary customers were all startups, and the customer bankruptcies decimated the revenue growth.
 The private funding was hard to come by, and Ben decided to take LoudCloud public.
 The Saas model of recognizing revenues only when they are earned (whereas the software revenue is recognized as soon as it is sold) and similar issues made the S-1 filing look bad.
 It got termed as IPO from hell.
 The reverse split to keep the stock price high enough further destroyed the fantasies of the employees.
-The IPO roadshow on the east coast was severely impacted by his wife’s on the west coast allergic reaction leading to the emergency room.
+The IPO roadshow on the east coast was severely impacted by his wife’s west coast allergic reaction leading to the emergency room.
 The IPO happened at $6 per share.
 No one, not even the underwriting bankers were happy.
 The macroeconomic condition worsened, and the revenue guidance could not have met in the further quarters.
 So, the finance department suggested that let’s reset it completely, rather than doing that in steps.